AyushU411/AyushU411/README.md

-- 👋 Hi, I’m Ayush Upadhyay
+- 👋 Hi, I’m Ayush Upadhyay.
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Coding.
 - 🌱 I’m currently learning DS.
-- 💞️ I’m looking to collaborate on College Project
+- 💞️ I’m looking to collaborate on Web Development and Data Science Projects.
-- 📫 How to reach me ayushhupadhyay@gmail.com
+- 📫 How to reach me : ayushhupadhyay@gmail.com

 <!---
 AyushU411/AyushU411 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.